-

 A private space routes requests from clients to apps deployed to the private space.

-When you deploy an app to a private space, both public and private endpoints are created, but you can modify only the public endpoint.
+When you deploy an app to a private space, two types of endpoints are created:

 .
-Public endpoints enable clients outside of the network to reach the app.
-Private endpoints are accessible only within the private network, a VPN, or transit gateway (TGW).
-To ensure an app is accessible only within the network, you can remove public endpoints.
+Endpoints enable clients outside of the network to reach the app.
+Internal endpoints are accessible only within the private network, a VPN, or transit gateway (TGW).
+To ensure an app is accessible only within the network, use internal endpoints.

 You can customize how requests from clients reach the app by configuring: